jdswinbank/voevent-notes/docs/intro.rst

 which it is legal to use in a VOEvent document.
 As we'll see :ref:`later
 <voevent-reading>`, it's perfectly possible to read and write VOEvents using
 your favourite text editor.
 However, that's a lot of effort; there is a range of tools and libraries you can deploy to make your life easier.
-We'll cover them too.
+We'll :ref:`cover them too <voe-parse>`.

 The VOEvent standard was defined by :ref:`Seaman et al. (2011)
 <seaman-2011>` and it has an official stamp of approval from the `IVOA`_.
 It